-85% of the grapes in each bottle bearing the Sonoma County Sustainable label must be sourced from Sonoma County.
+- 85% of the grapes in the wine must be sourced from vineyards located in Sonoma County.

-Wine brands must be able to provide documentation tracking certified sustainable grapes throughout the wine making process: from crush, through storage and up to bottling.
-(For example, the weigh tag or another internal document marks the grapes as certified sustainable as does an internal bulk wine inventory sheet etc).
+- Wine brands must be able to provide sustainability certification documentation from their growers in addition to internal documentation that tracks certified sustainable grapes throughout the wine making process: from crush, through storage and up to bottling.
+This is typically in the form of a blend report.

 - Wine brands bearing the label must commit to undergoing a Chain of Custody audit for each vintage and varietal(s) bearing the label.
 Wine brands and their processing facility must commit to participating in a random spot audit should they be selected.